RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: RLRC

 \subsection{Performance Recovery Based on SFT and RL}

-Compared to unstructured pruning, which removes individual weights with fine-grained selectivity, structured pruning typically imposes a greater impact on model performance.
-This performance degradation becomes particularly pronounced under high pruning ratios, such as the 90\% global pruning rate employed in our setting.
-To mitigate this loss and recover the model's task execution capabilities, we naturally adopt SFT on the task-specific data.
-By retraining the pruned VLA model with human-annotated supervision, SFT enables the model to adapt to its reduced architecture and regain much of its original functionality.
+Pruning alone creates a large performance gap, so RLRC adds two recovery stages with different roles. \textbf{SFT} is the first recovery step.
+We fine-tune the pruned model on the same task data using LoRA adapters and the supervised objective.
+This stage adapts the reduced architecture to the downstream task distribution and restores a strong initial policy.
 However, we observe that SFT alone is insufficient to fully recover the performance of the pruned VLA, especially when it is further subjected to aggressive 4-bit quantization, which introduces additional degradation in accuracy.
-To address this, we turn to RL as a complementary optimization strategy.
-Unlike supervised learning, which relies solely on static labeled data, RL can dynamically adjust the model’s parameters to optimize for long-term rewards, making it especially effective in recovering the nuanced decision-making capabilities compromised by pruning and quantization.
+To address this, we turn to Reinforcement Learning as a complementary optimization strategy.

-We adopt Proximal Policy Optimization (PPO) \cite{schulman2017proximal} as our reinforcement learning algorithm due to its stability and efficiency in high-dimensional action spaces.
-The objective of PPO is defined as follows:
+\textbf{RL} is the second recovery step.
+We apply PPO \cite{schulman2017proximal} to the policy to recover the remaining performance gap, especially on harder out-of-distribution tasks.
+The PPO objective is:

 where \( r_t(\theta) = \frac{\pi_{\theta}(a_t \mid s_t)}{\pi_{\theta_{\text{old}}}(a_t \mid s_t)} \) is the probability ratio between the new and old policy, \( \hat{A}_t \) is the estimated advantage function, \( \epsilon \) is a hyperparameter that controls the clipping range.